Music Performance (MM)

 Applicants to the Master of Music (MM) program in Performance are required to audition as part of the application review process.
 You must first submit a graduate admission application to The Graduate School.
 During the review of your application, you will be invited to submit a secondary application and request an audition with the John J. Cali School of Music.
 Please follow the directions in the official notification letter requesting you to audition.
 For more information about the application and audition process, please visit the John J. Cali School of Music website.
 Please note: In addition to the graduate application fee of $60, an additional fee will be required for the audition process.

-For more information about the Performance (MM) curriculum, please visit the listings for the following concentrations:
+For more information about the Music Performance (MM) curriculum, please visit the University Catalog listing for this program.

 If you have any general questions regarding the application process and requirements, please email or call us: